subalterngames/Not_Constantinople/README.md

 The content of `provinces.json` was scraped from the data files of the video game Crusader Kings II.

 # Installation
-OK.
-Deep breath.
-There's a lot of steps.
-I promise it'll be fine.

 ## 1. Install Python 3
 Grab it [here](https://www.python.org/downloads/) (Click the big yellow button).